 Children in poverty face impossible obstacles every day.
 Some are big – disasters, abuse and sickness.
 But the small ones can feel just as hard to overcome – loneliness, fear and sadness.
-Below you will find 10 specific ways to pray them through these trials and give these precious children hope for a future without poverty.
+Below you will find 10 specific ways to help pray children in poverty through these trials and to give them a hope for a future without poverty.

 In the darkness of poverty, faith can easily be lost.
 How can a child learn to pray, to hope, to believe when they see only brokenness and corruption?